erickcrus/react-native-recaptcha/README.md

 # reCAPTCHA for React Native (Android and iOS)

 A reCAPTCHA library for React Native (Android and iOS) that works.
+This lib was forked from react-native-recaptcha-that-works, but was fully rewrite for my use propouse.

 | Normal | Invisible |
 | - | - |